-South African-born writer and artist, Ellen Palestrant, currently resides in Arizona.
+South African-born writer, artist, and filmmaker, Ellen Palestrant, currently resides in Arizona.
 She was educated in South Africa and Britain and immigrated with her family to the USA in 1987.
-Palestrant has been a writer, artist, creativity expert, game inventor, hydroponic farmer, special education teacher, television scriptwriter (adult documentary and children’s animation), film producer, college instructor (English, Humanities, Creative Writing) and co-publisher of a college press.
+Ellen has been a game inventor, hydroponic farmer, special education teacher, television scriptwriter, film producer, college instructor, and co-publisher of a college press.
 Ellen has 16 published books which include fiction, non-fiction and poetry.
 Her art has been exhibited in many galleries and is in a number of private collections in the USA, Canada and Australia.